JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-I shall never feel again–there came a day when the rapidity of the pulse slightly, but appreciably, diminished; and, better still, there came also a change in the beat–an unmistakable change to steadiness and strength.
-THEN, I knew that I had saved him; and then I own I broke down.
+I shall never feel again–there came a day when the rapidity of the pulse slightly, but appreciably, diminished; and, better still, there came also a change in the beat–an unmistakable change to steadiness and strength. _Then_, I knew that I had saved him; and then I own I broke down.
 I laid the poor fellow’s wasted hand back on the bed, and burst out crying.
 An hysterical relief, Mr. Blake–nothing more!
 Physiology says, and says truly, that some men are born with female